Don Lusk: Career

+Recognition

+In 2014 Lusk was one of three recipients of the Winsor McCay Award, the animation industry's lifetime achievement award, presented at the 42nd Annie Awards alongside Didier Brunner and Lee Mendelson.

 Personal life and death

 Lusk married Marge Lusk, who worked in the Personnel Department of Disney Studios in Burbank.
 The couple had two children.
 He died on December 30, 2018, in San Clemente, California, aged 105.
 Long time friend, Navah-Paskowitz Asner, announced the news of his death on social media.